ismir26snd/demoSnD/README.md

   - Each set includes Mixture + the five stems above.

 ### Data note
-The drum sounds in our examples are rendered from one-shot samples extracted from the StemGMD dataset.
+Some of the drum sounds in our examples are rendered from one-shot samples extracted from the StemGMD dataset.